CoInGP: Convolutional Inpainting with Genetic Programming: Discussion

 \section{Discussion}

+We now interpret the experimental results reported in the previous section in the light of the two research questions stated in Section~\ref{sec:intro}.
+Regarding the first question, we can empirically conclude that our CoInGP method can successfully learn the distribution of the pixels' intensities in a dataset of complete images, i.e., without missing pixels.
+Indeed, the convergence plots for the best fitness during the training phase on the MNIST dataset show that the evolutionary process implemented by GP is learning how to minimize the error between the correct label for the central pixel in the window and the predicted one.
+The distributions of the best fitness on the test set confirm that GP can generalize to unseen images to a certain extent, and a comparison with the baseline predictors shows that it achieves a significantly lower RMSE.

-As mentioned in Section~\ref{sec:intro}, to the best of our knowledge, this work is the first one addressing the inpainting problem with GP trees used as convolutional predictors.
-Hence, the first natural question that may arise is whether the proposed method works.
-Considering the plots of the best fitness values obtained in our experiments, we can empirically conclude that GP can learn to some extent the distribution of the missing pixels since it achieved lower RMSE values with both neighborhood topologies than the respective baseline predictors.
-Given our experimental setting, the missing pixels accounted for roughly 20\% of the pixels of each test image.
-The main limitation of our approach is that the training process requires a complete neighborhood, i.e., no missing pixels must occur in the frontier of the central pixel whose value has to be predicted.
+Concerning the second research question, in our experimental setting, the missing pixels accounted for roughly $20\%$ of the pixels of each test image.
+Our approach's main limitation is that the training process requires a complete neighborhood, i.e., no missing pixels must occur in the frontier of the central pixel whose value has to be predicted.
 This limits both the number of missing pixels that one can have in the degraded image and their relative positions.
-However, the preliminary results that we obtained are promising enough to encourage further improvements in this direction, by extending our method to consider also the case of \emph{adjacent} missing pixels in the degraded image.
-An interesting idea to accomplish this could be to employ a diffusion-based inpainting approach~\cite{7987733}.
-In this case, the GP predictor would be first convolved on the border of a missing region, and then gradually shifted towards its interior.
+However, the preliminary results that we obtained on the test images are promising enough to encourage further improvements in this direction by extending our method to consider the case of \emph{adjacent} missing pixels in the degraded image.
+An interesting idea to accomplish this task could be to employ a diffusion-based inpainting approach~\cite{7987733}.
+In this case, the GP predictor would be first convolved on the border of a missing region and then gradually shifted towards its interior.